Specialist Medico-Legal Audiology

 Bespoke fee schedule on request · Urgent turnaround available

-Every report produced by this practice is the independent professional opinion of Adil Patel BSc Hons Audiology, prepared in accordance with CPR Part 35 and the expert's overriding duty to the court.
-This practice does not operate on a volume-processing model.
-Every case receives individual attention, individual clinical judgment, and individual expert sign-off.
+Every report produced by this practice is the independent professional opinion of Adil Patel BSc (Hons) Audiology, prepared in accordance with CPR Part 35 and the expert's overriding duty to the court (CPR 35.3), which takes precedence over any obligation to the instructing party.
+The practice accepts instructions from any party in litigation; the expert's opinion is not influenced by who instructs.

 Clinical Methodology